Phase 3 of the Big Data Network is focused on civil society data and new forms of data (previously social media data).

 New Forms of Data

-In order to maintain momentum in the new forms of data area the ESRC has awarded £1.4 million of funding to the RCUK Digital Economy Hubs, to build on and/or enhance work they have been carrying out which is closely aligned to this agenda, as well as to conduct complementary activities which will contribute to the development of infrastructure for research using social media data.
-The funding has been awarded for a period of 18 months running from February 2014 to August 2015.
+In order to maintain momentum in the new and emerging forms of data area the ESRC awarded £1.4 million of funding to the RCUK Digital Economy Hubs in 2014.
+This funding was to build on and/or enhance work they have been carrying out which is closely aligned to this agenda, as well as to conduct complementary activities which will contribute to the development of infrastructure for research using social media data.
+This work was funded for a period of 18 months running from February 2014 to August 2015.